micropython/micropython/README.md

 ### Unix (Linux) port

-This script is designed to use asyncio which is currently only included in the dev branch of micropython.
+This script is designed to use asyncio which is currently only included in the dev variant of micropython.

 1. `sudo apt-get install build-essential libreadline-dev libffi-dev git pkg-config libsdl2-2.0-0 libsdl2-dev python3.8 parallel`
 Python 3 is required, but you can install some other version of python3 instead of 3.8, if needed.